 3.)
-Do I need to be employed on a permanent contract to be eligible for an AHRC Research Grant or to apply to the Leadership Fellows Scheme?
+Do I need to be employed on a permanent contract to be eligible for an AHRC Research Grant or to apply to the AHRC Research, Development and Engagement Fellows Scheme?

 For the Research Grants Scheme, applicants do not need to have a permanent post, but they must have an existing contract at the time of application, and that contract must cover the full period of the grant.
 However, if the applicant’s existing contract does not cover the whole period, the AHRC will make allowance for the applicant’s RO to extend their contract to the necessary duration in the event of a successful application.

-For the Leadership Fellows Scheme, at the point of application applicants must:
+For the AHRC Research, Development and Engagement Fellows Scheme at the point of application applicants must: